Waujito/youtubeUnblock/README.md

 - `--threads=<threads number>` Specifies the amount of threads you want to be running for your program.
 This defaults to **1** and shouldn't be edited for normal use.
 But if you really want multiple queue instances of youtubeUnblock, note that you should change --queue-num to --queue balance.
 For example, with 4 threads, use `--queue-balance 537:540` on iptables and `queue num 537-540` on nftables.

 - `--daemonize` Daemonizes the youtubeUnblock (forks and detaches it from the shell).
 Terminate the program with `killall youtubeUnblock`.
+If you want to track the logs of youtubeUnblock in logread or journalctl, use **--syslog** flag.

+- `--syslog` Redirects logs to the system log.
+You can read it with `journalctl` or `logread`.

 - `--noclose` Usable only with `--daemonize`.
 Will not redirect io streams to /dev/null.